-Being an ex-pat working in Saudi Arabia can be a challenging task sometimes due to the technicalities involved.
-Iqama or the work permit is an indispensable part of work in Saudi Arabia, and so is the unique sponsorship (kafeel) involved.
+Being an ex-pat working in Saudi Arabia can sometimes be challenging due to the technicalities involved.
+Iqama, or the work permit, is an indispensable part of work in Saudi Arabia, as is the unique sponsorship (kafeel) involved.

 This can be tough for someone new to this work model.
-Hence, in this article, we have compiled some of the ways in which you can transfer your iqama.
+Hence, in this article, we have compiled some of how you can transfer your iqama.

 What Conditions Allow the Iqama Transfer Without the Sponsor’s (Kafeel’s) Consent?